roll/run-py/README.rst

 Run
 ===
-Run is program to run methods from files.
+Run is program to collect data and run tasks.

 Requirements
 ------------